 Come and learn about the rich and diverse heritage of the American Southwest through the incredible collections at the Millicent Rogers Museum!
 With more than 7,000 objects in the collection, the Millicent Rogers is the place to share and celebrate the arts and cultures of the Southwest.

 The Museum relies on donations to expand its collection.
-If you would like to donate an object or collection, please click on the link here.
+If you would like to donate an object or collection, please contact us here with your interest.
 To make a monetary donation, please visit the support pages.

 The unique Native American Collection at the Millicent Rogers Museum gives a comprehensive overview to the Native American cultures of the Southwest.